UPDATED MAR 6, 2020

 In Sydney, we all love going out to eat, just as we all love wearing our swimmers in public, preserving the planet, and saving money.
-Luckily, Sydney is teeming with great vegan and veg-heavy restaurants bring all of these together in one lifestyle.
+Luckily, Sydney is teeming with great vegan and veg-heavy restaurants to bring all of these together in one lifestyle.

 Have you been introduced to Sydney’s first vegan deli yet?
-Shift Eatery, a streetside café in Surry Hills, sells out of their classic breakfast bagel almost every morning — yet if it wasn’t named “The Best Vegan Bacon and Egg Bagel In The World”, many wouldn’t realise that the eggs and bacon between the sandwich are entirely plant-based.
+Shift Eatery, a streetside café in Surry Hills, sells out of their classic breakfast bagel almost every morning — yet if it wasn’t named “The Best Vegan Bacon and Egg Bagel In The World”, many wouldn’t realise the eggs and bacon between the sandwich are entirely plant-based.
 And that’s the point.
-Shift’s mission to help transition meat-eaters into dedicated veg-enthusiasts.
-Between the breakfasts (like chia pudding and avo edamame), toasties, and “tasty-AF sandwiches”, this deli makes being vegan easy.
+Shift’s mission is to help transition meat-eaters into dedicated veg-enthusiasts.
+Between the breakfasts (like chia pudding and avo edamame), toasties, and “tasty-AF sandwiches”, this deli makes being vegan oh so easy.

 There are not many places that can boast being 100% vegan and still taste this good.
-This Vietnamese spot has soups, salads, and maybe THE BEST street food Newtown has to offer — which is a massive call to make in such a foodie suburb.
+This Vietnamese spot has soups, salads, and maybe the best street food Newtown has to offer — which is a massive call to make in such a foodie suburb.
 Grab a pho or a noodle salad, or take some rice paper rolls to go.
 And with a curated banquet menu (minimum four people), plus BYO wine (if you want to enjoy a drink alongside your delicious cuisine), Golden Lotus is the perfect spot to take your meat-free mates!

 Another classic Sydney institution, Yulli’s serves a plant-based, mindful menu seven nights a week in vibrant Surry Hills.
 Drop by for lunch (Tuesday–Sunday) or dinner any night to tuck into delicious gyoza, stuffed zucchini flowers, vegetable croquettes, or braised artichoke.
 And if you struggle to pick from the overwhelmingly delicious options, go for the reasonably priced banquet and sample it all!
-Yulli’s also features a fully gluten-free menu, plus a takeaway option for when you want to tuck into your falafels on your couch in your PJs.
+Yulli’s also features a fully gluten-free menu, plus a takeaway option for when you want to tuck into your falafels on your couch in your pj's.
 No judgment.